GUIDED MATH Practical Strategies to Differentiate Your Math Instruction Using Small Group Instruction and Math Learning Centers (Grades 3-6)

 Discover classroom‑proven strategies to create, implement and manage guided math groups in your own classroom … Tips for making guided math a powerful teaching strategy

-- Enhance Your Instruction in Mathematics and Better Meet the Needs of ALL Your Students
+- Enhance Your Instruction in Mathematics to Engage ALL Students

 How to create and manage timesaving, practical math learning centers … Ready‑to‑use ideas for centers that reinforce the skills and concepts your students need to learn

 Explore time-efficient tools to create and deliver motivating lessons to engage and reengage ALL students as successful mathematician